 So the answer as to whether it will work or not really does depend on the type of antenna you are using.

 If you have an antenna mounted outdoors when it is likely that using aluminum foil will not help you boost your tv signal at all.

-The science of how antennas work is quite in depth and can be difficult to comprehend, but it is safe to say that outdoor TV antennas are designed to especially to pick up TV signals and adding any sort of aluminum foil is likely to only make the signal worse.
+The science of how antennas work is quite in-depth and can be difficult to comprehend, but it is safe to say that outdoor TV antennas are designed especially to pick up TV signals, and adding any sort of aluminum foil is likely to only make the signal worse.